-Two NatureBridge educators lead each 40 to 60 minute session as presenter and host using a video conference platform such as Zoom.
+Two educators lead each 40 to 60-minute session as presenter and host using a video conference platform such as Zoom.
 Attending teachers participate as chaperones who observe and assist students as needed.
 Interactive technology tools may include Prezi, Jamboards, Google Earth, breakout sessions and participant polls.
-NatureBridge educators provide teachers with information to share with students who are unable to attend.

-Session 1: Community Building and Intro to Prince William Forest Park 40-60 minute live session
+Session 1: Community Building and Intro to Prince William Forest Park 40 to 60-minute live session

-Students will meet NatureBridge Educators and work as a group to establish community norms and guidelines.
+Students will meet NatureBridge educators and work as a group to establish community norms and guidelines.
 Students will engage in team-building activities that help to create a fun and safe learning space to share and interact for future lessons.
-Educators will then introduce a variety of Prince William Forest’s abiotic, biotic and cultural features.
-From spies to salamanders, students virtually explore the trails of this Piedmont forest with Google Earth and investigate what makes the park unique.
+Students will be introduced to Prince William Forest's geography, ecosystems and human history.
+They will also participate in a land acknowledgement of the traditional tribes of this park and students' home communities.
+Students will explore what a watershed is, as well as some of the challenges our watersheds face.

 Students will be able to: